Steam

 For the redesign, I decided to avoid drastic changes that could disrupt the visual and intuitive experience for the typical user.
 Instead, I focused on redesigning, organizing, and refining existing components.

-Gradient backgrounds and content boxes were replaced with flat color versions, achieving a cleaner, more contemporary aesthetic.
-Tabs became the primary resource for structuring information, which reduced infinite scrolling, avoided repetition, and facilitated faster and more efficient navigation.
+Gradient backgrounds and content boxes were replaced with flat colors, resulting in a cleaner, more contemporary aesthetic.
+Tabs became the primary way to structure information, reducing infinite scrolling, avoiding repetition, and facilitating faster, more efficient navigation.

-I also optimized the use of space by reducing the number of content boxes and limited the variety of font sizes and colors to avoid visual clutter.
+I also optimized space by reducing the number of content boxes and limiting the variety of font sizes and colors to avoid visual clutter.
 Rounded edges were incorporated into most elements, and tags were redesigned with more playful shapes, adding dynamism to the overall look.

 The grid was reorganized in retina mode to improve readability and offer a cleaner display.
-Finally, the modals and popups for downloads, chats, and articles were completely revamped, adopting a more direct, visual, and user-friendly aesthetic.
+Finally, the modals and popups for downloads, chats, and articles were revamped entirely, adopting a more direct, visual, and user-friendly aesthetic.